The last 36 hours of news prove that “fairness” further poisons politics

 — Axios (@axios) October 14, 2020

 Considering that the president, who, again, was impeached for trying to dig up dirt on Biden, attacks his opponent hourly and has at his disposal an entire right-wing media empire that encompasses the most popular news network on TV, along with fringe outlets like OANN and whatever the hell Turning Point USA is—it might be safe to say that Biden faces some scrutiny.
-Also, the number of questions Trump has fielded doesn’t really matter when many of the questions come from Judge Jeanine Pirro and basically ask how he manages to still do his job so well, what with the fake news media out for blood, and when White House journalists ask him questions, he frequently gives evasive, rambling answers or just lies.
+Also, the number of questions Trump has fielded doesn’t really matter when many of the questions come from Judge Jeanine Pirro and basically ask how he manages to still do his job so well, what with the fake news media out for blood.
+And when White House journalists ask him questions, he frequently gives evasive, rambling answers or just lies.

 The only conceivable reason for Axios to run such a story is to help burnish its both-sides credentials after Jonathan Swan’s flabbergasting interview from August, an out-and-out disaster for Trump.